SrujanPrasad/vsd-nascomm-soc-design-program/README.md

 ## DAY-3 - Design Library using Magic Layout and NGSpice Characterization

-- So looking at the IO-Placer.We can change the environment variable
+- So looking at the IO-Placer.We can change the environment variable by setting it to 2.

 ```
 set ::env(FP_IO_MODE) 2